 Even if your brain knows there is plenty of food available, your body might not.

 Tabitha Farrar has another great analogy for this.
 What if you owed someone $730,000,000.
 You decide to pay $1,000.
 Would you be surprised when the person was constantly asking for more money?
-This is kind of the way your body is working.
+This is kind of the way your body is working when it comes to extreme hunger.
 It has a major deficit of energy from however long you’ve restricted it for.
 So, your body may be demanding way more calories than the average person for a while.

 This Girl Audra also has a great video explaining her take on extreme hunger, which can help you understand some of the causes of extreme hunger.